 Crew Doug Thompson will handle this shuttle with other Pork Crew members.

+The hotel offers guests weeklong parking.
+Their Park-and-Fly rate is only $15 per week.
 If you’re not staying at least one night at the hotel, you will need to check with them about parking.
 They may suggest other nearby options for you.

 THE WEEK WITH PBV